Maine's Best Attractions

-Lobsters are Maine's best bounty from the sea.
+Lobsters are Maine's best seafood - world famous.
 See them lively in a lobster hold or on a scenic boat tour, in a tank at a seafood market or restaurant, then enjoy them freshly steamed and bright red with butter on your plate.
 Lobster to Go

 Walker's Point, the former summer White House for President Bush, is a spectacular peninsula you can drive past on a scenic tour of Ocean Avenue in Kennebunkport.

 Mt Katahdin in Baxter State Park is the highest mountain in Maine at 5,271', it is the crown of Baxter State Park.
 It presents New England's most formidable climb and is a challenge for any hiker.
 Mt Katahdin is certainly a Maine attraction for those to take in the view or take on the hike.

 Mt Battie State Park on the north east side of Camden is an easy drive or hike to spectacular views of Camden, Penobscott Bay and the Coast of Maine.

 Acadia National Park is Maine's only National Park, with 35,000 acres primarily located on Mount Desert Island comprised of coastline, Cadillac Mountain, plus extensive lakes, ponds and 33 miles of carriage paths that are ideal for hiking or biking.
 This Maine attraction has plenty to offer for those simply entertaining the breathtaking view or enjoy a camping trip.
 More on Acadia Park founded in 1916.